top of page

 The noun 'tyranny' finds its etymological origins in ancient Greece, particularly in the word 'tyrannos.'
 In ancient Greek, a 'tyrannos' referred to a ruler who had gained power through illegitimate means or by usurping authority.
 The term didn't inherently carry a negative connotation at its inception; rather, it described any ruler who was not of a hereditary royal lineage.
 However, over time, the concept of tyranny became associated with oppressive and unjust exercise of power, often wielded by a single individual or a small group, over a population.
 This evolution in meaning reflects the historical context of Greek city-states where tyrants often ruled with cruelty and autocracy, leading to the modern understanding of 'tyranny' as a symbol of oppressive and unjust governance.

-Quiz: Find the meaning of the noun tyranny:
+Find the correct meaning of the noun tyranny:

 Try Again!